The Fifth Form at St. Dominic's

 The plot revolves around the fall into turpitude of a senior schoolboy named Loman, under the influence of a manipulative and dissolute innkeeper.
 Loman's young protégé (his fag - a junior boy who acts as the unpaid servant of a senior) is also endangered by association with the innkeeper, but is eventually rescued by his older brother.
 This brother is falsely suspected of having cheated in a major examination and is ostracised by his fellow schoolmates.
 The plot is resolved by the vindication of the right-thinking and the forgiveness of those who have fallen into error.
 There is much coverage of schoolboy societies and the forms of self-governance that the scholars have established within their traditions, and of descriptions of various forms of sport.

+Adaptations

+In 1961, the BBC produced a four part serial adaptation by Mary Cathcart Borer and C. E. Webber.